-Section 3 Section 3: Accessibility and Awareness Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
-Yes Yes Section 1.6 explains how the policy will be promoted including via service user handbooks/welcome packs, posters/leaflets in reception areas, service newsletters, social media, surveys.
+Section 3: Accessibility and Awareness

+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
+Yes Section 1.6 explains how the policy will be promoted including via service user handbooks/welcome packs, posters/leaflets in reception areas, service newsletters, social media, surveys.
 It also states that complainants will be informed about relevant Ombudsman schemes that are available to them.
-Section 1.9 references compliance with the Housing Contact details for the Housing Ombudsman are also included in template letters for correspondence relating to complaints.
-Ombudsman's Complaint Handling Code 2024.
-Appendix 5 includes details of the Ombudsman and link to their 'Information for residents' leaflet.
+Section 1.9 references compliance with the Housing Ombudsman's Complaint Handling Code 2024.
+Appendix 3 includes details of the Ombudsman and link to the resident information section on their website.
+Contact details for the Housing Ombudsman are also included in template letters for correspondence relating to complaints.
 3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
 Yes Section 4.3 details the arrangements for support and assistance to complain including being represented or accompanied by a suitable person at any meeting.
 3.7 Landlords must provide residents with information on their right to access the Ombudsman service and how the individual can engage with the Ombudsman about their complaint.
 Yes Section 4.3 explains that information will be provided about other local and national organisations who can support to make a complaint.
 Contact details for the Housing Ombudsman are also included in template letters for correspondence relating to complaints.